jasrub/indistinguishableFrom-MAS.s65/_posts/2016-04-16-remeberaball.md

 I've decided to make a Harry Potter Remembeall

-**'It's a Remembrall!' he [Neville] explained.
+***'It's a Remembrall!' he [Neville] explained.
 'Gran knows I forget things – this tells you if there's something you've forgotten to do.
-Look, you hold it tight like this and if it turns red – oh…' His face fell, because the Remembrall had suddenly glowed scarlet, '… you've forgotten something…'**
+Look, you hold it tight like this and if it turns red – oh…' His face fell, because the Remembrall had suddenly glowed scarlet, '... you've forgotten something...'***

 (From Harry Potter and the Philosopher’s Stone, Chapter Nine)